List of Beet the Vandel Buster characters: Bluezam

-Bluezam was the muscle of Zenon Warriors.
+Bluezam was the tank of Zenon Warriors.
 Bluezam's Divine Attack was Thunder and his Saiga was the Boltic Axe.
 Being so strong, Bluezam could make Vandels fly with only one swing of his axe.
-The Boltic Axe was a massive weapon with incredible power which only Bluezam could use.
-When Bluezam was about to die, he was the first to give up his Saiga, showing his golden heart.
+The Boltic Axe was a massive weapon with a power which only Bluezam could use.
+When Bluezam was about to die, he was the first to give up his Saiga.

 The Saiga which Beet used the least was his Boltic Axe.
 One reason for this was its incredible and difficult-to-handle power level.
 In Volume 6, Beet told Poala that if he ever had to use it, she should run away as quickly as possible because he did not know the effects.
 Another reason is that it took him some time to materialize it: exactly twelve seconds.
 Because of these reasons, the Boltic Axe was only used by Beet as a last resort.
 He was able to control it to some extent, as was evidenced by his fight with Grineed.
 In Volume 7, he used the Boltic Axe to cut off the villain Grineed's horn when he was in his true form, because the axe was the only weapon with enough power to hurt him.
 However, his inexperience with the Saiga almost made him destroy the battlefield completely.
 Later, however, in volume 8, Beet remarks that he can aim and use the axe very well, as evidenced in his battle against Balleus, the newfound skill probably a result of the battle against Grineed.
 In volume 11, Beltorze commented that someone opened a gap in space and time and scattered the zenon warriors around the world so Bluezam may still be alive and be set to appear in later volumes.